By Jacob Casha

 The family, including young Karrie, were club regulars.
 “My parents were really active members when I was little.
 My parents would be up [in the clubhouse] after they played and all the kids would be downstairs, running around, playing in the bunkers and all sorts of things.
 It was just a great, great time,” she said.

 It was 1986.
 Queensland Open.
 A then-dominant Greg Norman was looking to secure his second home-state open victory in just three years—and that, he did.
-But watching on as Norman strutted to a six-shot victory was an inspired Karrie, who was left mesmerised… Hooked.
+But watching on as Norman strutted to a six-shot victory was an inspired Karrie, who was left mesmerised… hooked.

 “I just couldn't believe how many people were there to watch people play golf.
 I was like, ‘you can do this for a job?
 How amazing!’
-And when I returned home, I told my parents ’I want to be a professional golfer.’”
+And when I returned home, I told my parents: ’I want to be a professional golfer.’”

 That’s where, in a town more known for its cane farms than its courses, her unlikely rise to the top would begin.
-A rise that would give way to nothing, and no one, despite prevailing doubts among the community.

 "My parents had so many adults that were saying, 'you need to tamper her dream...
 A little girl from Ayr is never going to be a professional golfer,’” she said.

-“In my Deb Ball video, I came down the aisle and they introduced me: ‘Karrie is the daughter of so and so… she goes to Ayr State High School, and in the future, she’d like a career in the golf industry... working at a golf resort or something.’
-And I was watching it thinking, 'when did I ever think I wanted to do that?'
-But back when I was in school, I always felt like I had to come up with something to avoid saying I wanted to be a professional golfer, because that’s not what people want to hear.”
+"I was watching it thinking, 'when did I ever think I wanted to do that?'
+But back when I was in school, I always felt like I had to come up with something to avoid saying I wanted to be a professional golfer, because that’s not what people wanted to hear.”

-After all, global success didn’t often come out of Ayr, and it wasn’t just the distance that made it hard.
+After all, global success didn’t often come out of Ayr, and it wasn’t just the distance that made it difficult.
 Karrie remembers the hurdles she faced at every Queensland junior golf camp, and the unspoken assumptions, made quite unequivocally apparent, that country golfers didn’t belong on the state team.

 “There was a real country stigma back then,” she said.
 “I wasn’t considered as polished as kids that go to private schools down South.
 I was just this country kid… that didn't fit the mould.”

-Golf Queensland state team selectors kept her at arm’s length, refusing to pay for her flights down to the Brisbane camps in what Karrie saw as attempts eliminate her from the state team equation.
+Golf Queensland state team selectors kept her at arm’s length, refusing to pay for her flights down to Brisbane camps in what Karrie saw as attempts eliminate her from the state team equation.
 They soon learned it would take much more than that.

 “I think it was [Golf Queensland’s] way of breaking me.
 But I never really questioned it.
 It was like, I just have to do it.
 If I want to make the state team, I have to do that.”

-“I had access to a golf course way more than my friends in the cities, and I always took that as my advantage.
-I was able to improve my game way easier than they were, because they had restricted access to their golf courses [due to membership popularity],” she said.
+“I had way more access to a golf course than my friends in the cities, and I always took that as my advantage," she said.
+"I was able to improve my game way easier than they were, because they had restricted access to their golf courses [due to membership popularity]."

-“Meanwhile, I kept improving to the point where I ended up becoming the best amateur in the country.
+“I kept improving to the point where I became the best amateur in the country.
 So I thought, ‘why do I need to go to Brisbane?’"

 "I probably would’ve had to change coach as well, which I didn't want to do.”